 From the mists of time

 Though aquamarine was discovered thousands of years ago, pictures of early jewelry have proved hard to find.
 The ancients carved it into amulets that sailors, travelers, and warriors carried for protection and they may have worn them around their necks.
 As faceting blossomed in the Renaissance, gem cutters could reveal its excellent clarity.
-But I couldn’t find many images of aquamarine jewelry until it emerged in the late 19th century.
+But I couldn’t find many images of famous aquamarines in jewelry until they emerged in the late 19th century.
 It hasn’t looked back yet and remains a popular and fashionable choice up to the present.

 A Parade of Styles

 Starting in the Late Victorian era, aquamarine jewelry flowered capturing the spirit of different periods: Belle Époque (1871-1914), Art Nouveau (1890-1910), Art Deco (1920s-30s), Modern (Post WWII till the 1970s), and Contemporary (1980s to present).
 Aquamarine — a beryl cousin of emerald and Morganite — has excellent clarity and is mostly faceted.
 But world-class gem carvers continue to achieve astounding results.
 You’ll find some outstanding examples of these as you scroll down.

 On her coronation in 1952, the Brazilian people presented Queen Elizabeth II with a necklace and earrings featuring famous aquamarines.
 She loved the set so much that she had her jewelers complete the parure by creating the matching tiara, bracelet, and brooch.
 After 65 years as queen, she continues to favor this parure for evening engagements.

 Carved 113.24 ct.
 Aquamarine by Master Gem Carver, Michael M. Dyber